Softmotions/ncms/ncms-docs/ncms-docs-en/doc/soclinks/ogmeta.rst

       ...
     </head>

-The fist of fields generated automatically:
+The default ogmeta fields:

-* `og:url` - Page URL.
+* `og:url` - A page URL.
 Cannot be overridden.
-* `og:site_name` - A site's virtual host name.
+* `og:site_name` - A site virtual host name.
 Cannot be overridden.
-* `og:locale` - Locale of http request.
+* `og:locale` - A locale of http request.
 Cannot be overridden.
 * `og:title` - Page title, the default is `page.hname`.
-It may be overridden by `title` argument passed to `ogmeta`.
+It may be overridden by `title` argument passed to `ogmeta` method.
 * `og:type` - Page type, the default is `article`.
-It may be overridden by `type` argument passed to `ogmeta`.
+It may be overridden by `type` argument passed to `ogmeta` method.
-* `og:image` - Page image banner. it will be used if the `image` argument is specified.
-The argument's value may be a name of `image <am_image>` assembly attribute or path to image file in media repository.
+* `og:image` - An image banner associated with page.
+It will be used if the `image` argument is specified.
+  The value of an argument may be a name of `image <am_image>` assembly attribute or path to an image file in media repository.

 Any other named parameters passed in the call of `ogmeta`, will be added "as is", with the prefix `og:`.